rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata Learning Path 4.md

 ### Exercise 1 - Create and test the Conditional Access App Contol policy

 Task 3 - Log into Forms and validate that conditional access is monitoring<br>
-Step 5: Log out and back into Microsoft Forms to see warning
+Step 5: Log out and back into Microsoft Forms to see warning <br>

 ### Exercise 2 - Setup alerts in Microsoft Defender for Cloud Apps